Train-In-Blocks-Ltd/Landing/content/blog/ten-tips-every-pt-should-know.md

 ---
 Being a good personal trainer has its perks perhaps more than any other job in the fitness industry - perhaps indeed more than any other job full stop: it's rewarding, it's potentially lucrative, you're making a difference to people's lives, you can become whoever you want to be and there's unlimited potential.

 But how do you stand out in a crowded market?
 Here, we'll explain how you can push your head above the parapet and become a PT your client will want to stay with.
-Here are Train In Blocks' ten pieces of "must know" advice to get you there.
+Here is Train In Blocks' ten pieces of "must know" advice to get you there.

  Find your niche and 'own it'